 It wasn't long before McDonald's caught on in other countries, and by 2003, the corporation held more than 31,000 sites in 119 countries around the world.
 About 47 million people were being served every day, and sales were at a hefty $17 billion.

 Although Kroc did not create the concept of the chain restaurant, he saw a niche and developed the plan to transform burgers, fries and shakes into a huge empire.
 Kroc was a stickler for consistency and cleanliness in all of his establishments.
 And he did everything he could to keep costs down so that even low-income people could afford a meal out at McDonald's.

-Kroc Improves the System
+Improving the Cooking System